worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 >
 > 1. `make build` to ensure that everything is compiled.
 > 2. `make test` to ensure that all the tests pass.
-> 3. Obtain the deployment private key from the infrastructre team.
+> 3. Obtain the deployment private key from the infrastructure team.
 > 4. Obtain the verifier lookup table addresses from the infrastructure team if possible.
 Record
 >    them below if obtained.
 > 5. `make deploy` to start the deployment process.